-Just in April 2016, Vivaldi launched its first public release, is a browser that currently looks like one of the best alternatives to Google Chrome, if it not the best.
-Jon Stephenson von Tetzchner, the founder and former CEO of Opera, is the mind that leads this project and if that ‘s not enough reason to give it a try, maybe you will love that Vivaldi supports Chrome extensions natively.
+Just in April 2016, Vivaldi launched its first public release.
+It is a browser that currently looks like one of the best alternatives to Google Chrome, if it not the best.
+Jon Stephenson von Tetzchner, the founder and former CEO of Opera, is the mind that leads this project and if that ‘s not enough reason to give it a try.
+Maybe you will love that Vivaldi supports Chrome extensions natively.

-Today, Vivaldi has released version 1.3 and with this major update includes many enhancements that make the young browser one of the most customizable and interesting on the market.
+Today, Vivaldi has released version 1.3 and with this major update.
+It includes many enhancements that make the young browser one of the most customizable and interesting on the market.

 Personalization and Privacy

 Vivaldi developers know that many users are migrating from Chrome thanks to all the customization options offered by the browser.
-Vivaldi 1.3 offers new options in the field and allows you to create your own themes of the window appearance to look truly unique and give your browser the ultimate look you want.
+Vivaldi 1.3 offers new options in the field and allows you to create your own themes of the window appearance to look truly unique.
+It give your browser the ultimate look you want.

 Vivaldi is available for Windows, Linux, and MacOS.
-It is fast, customizable, lightweight, it supports Chrome extensions, multiplatform and has a large battery of unique features that make it one of the most interesting and innovative browsers today.
+It is fast, customizable, lightweight, it supports Chrome extensions, multiplatform.
+It has a large battery of unique features that make it one of the most interesting and innovative browsers today.
 Maybe it’s time to try something new.
 And I do not even mention how beautiful the rendering of text on it.